 An apprenticeship is a job with training where someone can earn while they learn, develop key digital marketing skills and achieve a nationally recognised qualification.

-Download the Social Media & Digital Marketing programme sheet here
+Download the Digital Marketer programme sheet here

 This qualification helps apprentices develop the knowledge and competency skills required to work in a range of social media and digital marketing roles.

 Social Media and Digital Marketing has fast become an integral part of many businesses as people turn to the internet for information and insight.
 Keep your business at the forefront of all things digital, and improve your digital lead generation and conversion by taking on a Digital Marketer Apprentice.

 This programme helps Apprentices to understand what social media and digital marketing is and how to utilise it in a business environment.
 It provides the knowledge and skills required to progress in a wide range of digital roles.

 Train an existing member of staff or recruit someone new!